bentoml/BentoML/docs/source/guides/iotypes.rst

             # Process files and return a list of dictionaries
             ...

-Note that currently BentoML does not support output that combines raw binary data (like images or files) with plain dictionary data directly.
+Note that currently BentoML does not support output that contains multiple raw binary data or combines raw binary data (like images or files) with plain dictionary data directly.

 Validate data
 -------------